Lovi1997/ffxiv-tracker/README.md

 ## Release History

+- 0.2.1
+  - Added Consideration of Prerequisite Quests

 - 0.2.0
   - Removed XIVAPI and added Data locally (now its complete)
   - Some fixes in Search